avieth/reactive-dom/README.md

 It's great that `Flow` is an arrow, but the category/arrow combinators alone are useless; we couldn't possibly use them to construct a `Flow s Void`, since we can't construct an `s -> Void`.
-But this is expected, because any useful `Flow` ought to contain enough to data to show something on screen.
+But this is expected, because any useful `Flow` ought to contain enough data to show something on screen.
 That's specified by a `Component`, and injected to a `Flow` via

 ```Haskell